Heart of the Nation

-Atop one of the most visible and visited buildings in the world, stands the Statue of Freedom whose story goes untold…until NOW!
-Raised up on a windy Civil War day, her origins are in the very name “America” and she wears Liberty’s Revolutionary symbols to celebrate her new nation.
-Katya Miller’s upcoming book, Beloved Freedom: Secret on the Capitol Dome reveals a Lady revitalized and ready to be seen in the 21st Century.
+Atop one of the most visible and visited buildings in the world, stands the Statue of Freedom whose story has yet to be fully told.
+Raised up onto the Capitol on a windy day during the Civil War, her origins can be found in the very name of America.
+She is adorned with symbols that tell a story and celebrate a new nation.
+Katya Miller’s upcoming book, Lady Freedom - Heart of the Nation will reveal a powerful untold history.
+Hidden in plain sight, she is ready to be seen.
+We need her story now.

-Prominent, yet unseen, the statue of Freedom stands on the US Capitol welcoming visitors arriving by air, land, and sea.
+Prominent yet unseen, the statue of Freedom stands on the US Capitol welcoming visitors arriving by air, land, and sea.
 Her image has roots in America, the indigenous female based on New World maps and atlases.
-As America, she became the representative of the United States through the 19-20th century on prints, ceramics, and broadsides.
+As America, she became the representative of the United States through the 19th and 20th centuries on prints, ceramics, and broadsides.
 She was incorporated into U. S. Capitol art in sculptures and frescos, and on the Capitol Dome as The Statue of Freedom.

-Commissioners Montgomery Meigs (northerner) and Jefferson Davis (southerner) were both graduates of West Point in the 1820s, and they differed in their ideas about the statue’s design.
-Davis’s line drawing of Minerva inspired him to suggest a “Warrior” for the Capitols pinnacle symbol.
-Paintings of Plains Indians date from this period, who wore President’s Friendship Medallions, fur-fringed robes and plumes of feathers, influencing the Statue of Freedom’s symbols.
+Romanticizing Indians, Moving Westward, 1820 -1860 Commissioners Montgomery Meigs (northerner) and Jefferson Davis (southerner) were both graduates of West Point in the 1820s, and they differed in their ideas about the statue’s design.
+Davis’s line drawing of Minerva inspired him to suggest a “Warrior” for the Capitol’s pinnacle symbol.
+Paintings of Plains Indians date from this period.
+They wore the President’s Friendship Medallions, fur-fringed robes and plumes of feathers which influenced the Statue of Freedom’s symbols.

 The woman named America continued to appear in statues and stamps into the 20th Century.
 In 1989, a Native Kahuna Morrnah Simeona successfully lobbied her congressman to have Crawford's original and forgotten plaster statue model restored, efforts supported by her Foundation.
 She also appealed to the Hawaiian legislature to recognize the Lady of Freedom as the “consciousness of the nation.”
 The bronze statue (atop the dome) was taken down, washed and conserved by the Architect of the Capitol in 1993 after 130 years of weathering.
 The Capitol Visitors’ Center, built in 2008, displays the restored, plaster model as the centerpiece of its Emancipation Hall.
 She may be more relevant in the 21st Century than ever.